alkemist-17/alkemist-17/README.md

 ## Hi there 👋

+Welcome to my Github profile!

+- 🔭 I’m currently working on web development
+- 🌱 I’m currently learning C and cloud computing
+- ⚡ Fun fact: the sum of distances between primes is odd

 <!--
 **alkemist-17/alkemist-17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.